Passengers are expected to follow this Code of Conduct to ensure a safe environment on all Marin Transit buses and facilities.

 - The second violation of this Code may result in a suspension of riding privileges for a period of time up to 60 days to be determined at the discretion of Marin Transit staff.

-- The third violation of this Code may result in indefinite suspension of riding privileges on any Marin Transit service.
+- The third violation of this Code may result in continued or further suspension for a period of time up to one 180 days to be determined at the discretion of Marin Transit staff.